-The Schutz American School (SAS) is an independent, nonsectarian, coeducational day school which offers an educational program from prekindergarten for 3-year-olds through grade 12 for students of all nationalities.
-The school was founded in 1924.
-The school year comprises two semesters extending from late August through mid-June.
+Schutz American School (SAS) is an independent, nonsectarian, coeducational day school which offers a premier educational program from early childhood (age two) through twelfth grade for students of all nationalities.
+The school was founded in 1924 and is one of the oldest International American Schools in the world.

-Curriculum: SAS uses the American Common Core standards, Next Generations Science Standards (NGSS), ISTE standards for technology, and the AERO standards for most other subjects.
+Curriculum: Schutz uses the American Common Core standards, Next Generations Science Standards (NGSS), ISTE standards for technology, and the AERO standards for most other subjects.
 The SAS early childhood program is play-based.
 SAS is working towards becoming a model for inquiry and student-centered learning in the region.
 The school focuses on developing agency within the students to develop a lifelong learner.
+The school is a candidate for the International Baccalaureate (IB) Primary Years Program and Middle Years Program.
 SAS offers the Advanced Placement (AP) program at the high school and have over 60% of the students taking at least one AP course.
 The assessment plan is developed to ensure SAS remains relevant and competitive with like schools in the region.
 SAS utilizes PSAT, SAT, and Measures of Academic Progress (MAP).
-Instruction is in English.
+The language of instruction is English.
 French is taught as a foreign language beginning in the elementary school and proceeding to AP French.
 Arabic is taught as both a native and foreign language.
 The school is accredited by the Middle States Association of Colleges and Schools.
-The school is a candidate for the International Baccalaureate (IB) Primary Years Program and Middle Years Program.

-Enrollment: At the beginning of the 2020-2021 school year, enrollment is at 275.
+Enrollment: At the beginning of the 2021-2022 school year, enrollment is at 275.
 Egyptian nationals who have obtained a waiver from the Egyptian Ministry of Education to attend SAS.
 The U.S. consulate in Alexandria closed in 2019.
 SAS remains the primary center for American culture and education in the second largest city in Egypt.
 There are no dependents of U.S. government employees enrolled in the school at this time.

-Facilities: The school operates on two campuses – one for the elementary school (PK-grade 5) and one for the middle and high schools (grades 6-12).
+Facilities: The school operates on two campuses – one for the elementary school (early childhood-grade 5) and one for the middle and high schools (grades 6-12).
 Athletic facilities include lighted courts for tennis, basketball, and volleyball; a swimming pool; and a gymnasium/weight room.
 Other facilities include an auditorium with theater capabilities, two conference rooms, a large multipurpose room, two libraries, two computer laboratories, an art center, a cafeteria, and a canteen.
 The school completed significant renovations in the 2020-21 school year and more renovations and improvements are planned in 2021-22.